 Left-hander Howie Pollet was a pitching prodigy, but arm injuries stunted his career.
-Howard Joseph Pollet was born in New Orleans on June 26, 1921.
+Howard Joseph Pollet was born in New Orleans on June 26, 1921 to Elodie (Wilson) and Joseph King Pollet, a policeman.
 The family name is French, but they pronounced it "pol-LET" rather than "Poh-LAY."
-His father, Jules, was a railroad detective; his mother, Rosalie, was Italian-American.
-Growing up in New Orleans, his next-door neighbor was Mel Parnell, who became a left-handed pitching star for the Boston Red Sox.
-Their fathers, both railroad men, were close friends.
+Growing up in New Orleans, Howard's next-door neighbor was Mel Parnell, who became a left-handed pitching star for the Boston Red Sox.

 Pollet's boss at the gas station, Texaco executive Hugh McConaughey, recommended him to a friend in the oil business, Eddie Dyer, a former big-league pitcher also born in Louisiana and a longtime manager in the Cardinals' farm system.
 Dyer was named Houston's manager for the 1939 season and signed the teenager for a $3,500 bonus, beating out a half-dozen other clubs.
 Dyer became Pollet's mentor and lifelong business partner.
 Pollet later said he had used part of his baseball bonus to buy the Harvard Classics book collection.

 The 17-year-old joined the Houston Buffaloes, a Cardinals farm club in the Class A Texas League, in 1939, but was soon sent down to New Iberia, Louisiana, in the Class C Evangeline League.
 He pitched a no-hitter in August and followed that with a one-hitter in his next start.
 He struck out 212 batters in 163 innings, a phenomenal accomplishment in that era.
 (No major-league starter struck out one batter per inning until 26 years later.)
 He was deemed ready for the fast Texas League in 1940.